-Yet, of all the yacht charter destinations in the world, Antarctica – believe it or not – is one of the most tranquil and undiscovered.
+Antarctica yacht charters are the ultimate adventure.
+Of all the yacht charter destinations in the world, Antarctica – believe it or not – is one of the most tranquil and undiscovered.

-The ice-capped continent might not seem like the most inviting place for a charter.
-But that couldn’t be further from the truth.
 Antarctica is stunningly beautiful.
 Crystalline icebergs and sapphire blue glaciers dot the waterways.
 And the wildlife – with huge populations of seals, sea birds and whales – is a photographer’s dream.

 Not to mention, the serenity is off the charts.
 Yacht charters in Antarctica provide a chance to completely relax, unplug and explore one of the world’s most remote corners.

 Interested in cruising in Antarctica?
 The destination isn’t nearly as well-know as Caribbean or Mediterranean yachting hubs.
 But in terms of adventure, natural beauty, and one-of-a-kind experiences, Antarctica provides charter guests with action-packed itineraries in one of the world’s most uniquely beautiful environments.

 Antarctica, and specifically King George Island in the South Shetland archipelago, is surprisingly accessible.
 In fact, nearly 50 flights travel into King George Island each year.

 King George Island and the Antarctic Peninsula are the primary charter hubs, with the majority of traffic traveling through the Chilean base on the island.
 The island is equipped with a 1600-meter airstrip, and it serves as a hub for travel and charters in the region.
 Wondering how you’ll get there?

 The majority of flights to King George Island originate in Punta Arenas, one of the largest cities in Chile’s Patagonia region.
 The flight takes two hours, and nearly 50 flights are available each year.